 Nik Gowing founded the Thinking the Unthinkable project in 2014.
-He is co-author of Thinking the Unthinkable and Director of Think Unthink.
+He is co-author of Thinking the Unthinkable (2018) and a Director of Think Unthinkable Ltd.

 Nik was a main news presenter for the BBC’s international 24-hour news channel BBC World News 1996-2014.
 He presented The Hub with Nik Gowing, BBC World Debates, Dateline London, plus location coverage of major global stories.

-He has been a member of the World Economic Forum’s Global Agenda Council on Geo-Economics and is an adviser on leadership challenges to the President of the UN General Assembly.
+He has been a member of the World Economic Forum’s Global Agenda Council on Geo-Economics.
+He is an adviser on leadership challenges to the President of the UN General Assembly.

 Nik was awarded Honorary Doctorates by Exeter University and Bristol University.
 They recognise his ongoing cutting edge analysis and distinguished career in international journalism.

-Chris Langdon is co-author of Thinking the Unthinkable and Director of Think Unthink.
+Chris Langdon is co-author of Thinking the Unthinkable and Director of Think Unthinkable Ltd.

 He is also Founder-Director of Reconciliation Through Film, a charity being established to develop new ways of using communications to help conflict resolution.

 From 2010-2014, Chris was Managing Director of the Oxford Research Group (ORG) which focuses on conflict resolution and on challenging security policy orthodoxies.

 He has worked extensively on facilitating political reform in SE Europe.
 He directed the Communicating Europe Programme for the European Stability Initiative, 2008-2010.